QizaiMing/QizaiMing/README.md

 ### I am Juan Chacon
 - A software developer that loves Python
-- Currently working on a payment platform in order to solve a bussiness problem.
+- Currently working solving business problems with code.
 - I'm currently looking for job opportunities.
-I love to learn and contribute in any and every possible way.
+I like to learn and contribute in any and every possible way.